jknightlab/SepstratifieR/README.md

 samples, which is used to identify shared patterns of variation between batches and achieve a high quality alignment.
-When dealing with a single sample, as well as in situations were only a limited number of samples is available, using the main SepstratifieR’s functions is NOT recommended.
+When dealing with a single sample, as well as in situations were only a limited number of samples is available, using the main SepstratifieR’s functions is not recommended.
 This is because instability in batch alignment makes predictions unreliable.